eciggaar/devops-workshop/openshift/3-Pipelines.md

     env=GREETING_MESSAGE
     ```

-    Type `n` once to go the next search result.
+    Hit \<ENTER\> and type `n` once to go the next search result.
 You should now be at the following line:

     ```
     - --env=GREETING_MESSAGE=Hello DevOps Workshop v1
     ```

 1. Next, type `<SHIFT> + a`.
 You should now be in editing mode and at the end of the line.
-Make a change to the value of `GREETING_MESSAGE`, e.g.
+Change to the value of `GREETING_MESSAGE` to something like:

     ```
     - --env=GREETING_MESSAGE=Hello DevOps Workshop v2 UPDATE!!!